 The travel bug has hit Tim hard, and he's not looking for a cure.
 A native of California's Bay Area, Tim has lived and worked in half a dozen countries but still calls Oakland home (he finds no conflict in loving both the A's and the Giants).
 After a decade of steady traveling, he's been in roughly a third of the countries currently available — and looking forward to covering the other two-thirds.
-In addition to tour guiding, Tim teaches English and writes, and has trouble thinking of any of these as work.
+In addition to tour guiding, Tim teaches English and writes about his favorite places in Europe, and has trouble thinking of any of these as work.
 Let's get to know him!

 How has your independent travel style shaped your outlook on travel today?

 My first big solo trip as an adult was nine months backpacking through Europe and Morocco in 2008–2009.
 Once I realized how cheap it was to be a homeless backpacker who sometimes taught English, I kept going for another five years.
 On that first trip I remember seeing a couple on the train in Poland looking up directions on a digital navigation doohicky.
 Turned out they were at the same hostel I was.
 Staring at the screen in their hand, they went straight to their destination.
 I tried to get there by dead reckoning…and got lost.
 But on the way I'd met three locals, saw a great restaurant I wanted to try, and stumbled onto a little park where I could take my lunch the next day.
 They'd seen their screen.
 I remember thinking, "Digital devices will never be part of travel."
 Oops!
 Now I try to balance the undeniable usefulness of technology with the essential travel experiences of getting lost, happy accidents, and meeting people in THEIR lives instead of just mine.